oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.permissions.md

 # Annotating capabilities

 Consider a `Headers` entity set with contained entity sets `Headers(...)/Items` and `Headers(...)/Items(...)/Subitems`.
 Each entity type has a server-generated `uuid` and a `canUpdate` property.
-The header has an additional `canUpdateItems` and the item has `canUpdateSubitems` which govern insertability.
+The header has an additional `canInsertItems` and the item has `canInsertSubitems` which govern insertability.
 Headers can always be inserted.
 The following annotations express insertability and updatability in terms of these properties.

 For the header level, the entity set is annotated directly.